Learn by Doing: Reducing Social Isolation

 Alongside Kali Thomas, associate professor of health services, policy, and practice; Jennifer Bunker, project coordinator; and Kim Gans, adjunct professor of behavioral and social sciences at Brown, Kristen created an educational video and website for Meals on Wheels drivers, community health workers, and transportation vendors who regularly interact with homebound seniors.

-Smith, a native of Jackson, Mississippi, and a graduate of Tougaloo College, received her research assistantship with Professor Thomas through the Applied Public Health Experience (APHE) at Brown.
+Smith, a native of Jackson, Mississippi, and a graduate of Tougaloo College, received her research assistantship with Professor Thomas through the MPH Practicum at Brown.
 They are working in collaboration with the Mississippi Department of Health and Meals on Wheels America.

 We spoke with Kristen about her experiences as a Health Equity Scholar, a native of Mississippi, and a research assistant on this project.

-How did you get involved with your APHE project for homebound older adults?
+How did you get involved with your Practicum project for homebound older adults?

 I am currently on the Health Services Research track in the MPH program.
 I met with Professor Thomas to discuss my research interests and through that discussion, I shared my interest in research aiming to address health inequities and social determinants of health.
 The timing was perfect!
 Professor Thomas had recently taken on a project with the Mississippi Department of Health.
-I soon began working on the project as part of my Applied Public Health Experience (APHE).
+I soon began working on the project.

 The project focuses on addressing social isolation among older adults who receive home-delivered meals in the Mississippi Delta.
 Research has shown that older adults increasingly deal with isolation and loneliness.
 Experiencing the loss of a loved one and living alone for prolonged periods, studies show that social isolation is equivalent to some of the health outcomes of smoking 15 cigarettes a day.
 Unfortunately, one-fourth of adults in the US ages 65 and older are socially isolated and the pandemic has made it worse.